Commentary on Parashat Ha'Azinu, Deuteronomy 32:1 - 32:52

 As a contemporary reader I am prompted to ask numerous questions.
-For instance, why in imagining God as comforter, does Moses use the image of an unmoving, unchanging rock (32:4, [5, 18, 30, 31)?
+For instance, why in imagining God as comforter, does Moses use the image of an unmoving, unchanging rock (Deut.
+32:4, [5, 18, 30, 31)?
 Commentators view the metaphor of the rock as a vehicle for communicating the message that God’s righteousness and loyalty to Israel never waver, or for highlighting the superior, incomparable nature of Israel’s God.
 However, in spite of how the metaphor is used in the context of the Song, one could just as easily argue that this metaphor imagines God as a cold, unfeeling natural object, incapable of entering into a relationship with anyone or anything.

 Moreover, why does Moses describe God anthropomorphically as a warrior whose “flashing blade I And…hand lays holds on judgment” (v, 41)?
 Where is God’s compassion for God’s people and for their enemies (who, after all, are also God’s creations)?
 Is it not possible to influence and protect one’s people without ruthless killing or threats of killing?
 Is the price of our deliverance the death of others?

 Re-Imagining Our Relationship

 Several feminists suggest that we respond to these questions by re-imagining our relationship with God.
 For example, in the place of God as rock or warrior, one might reclaim God as a parent who holds us in his or her arms, cares for us, and feels our pain.
 Some metaphors in the Song suggest such a perception, as when Moses speaks of God as a nursing mother (v, 13) who went through labor to bring forth Israel [v.
 18; see also the indirectly maternal metaphor in Numbers 11:12).